sahilrajak1/demo-repo/README.md

 # demo-repo
-This is the demo repository to practice the github under my course.
+This is the demo repository to practice the github under my course